 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
 Once you have researched the graduate program(s) you are interested in, apply online.

-Admission to the program is competitive; applications are due December 1 of each year for fall semester.
+Admission to the program is competitive.
 Potential applicants will have a major in the biological sciences or other relevant field, a minimum undergraduate GPA of 3.0/4.0, and appropriate preparatory courses in physiology, chemistry, biochemistry, biology, physics, calculus, statistics, organic chemistry, and/or genetics.
 Prior laboratory research experience is strongly recommended.

-The application process includes the completion and submission of the online Graduate School application, payment of the application fee, submission of a personal statement for graduate study, receipt of TOEFL or International English Language Testing System (IELTS) scores (TOEFL and IELTS are for international applicants) by Educational Testing Service, receipt of three letters of recommendation, unofficial transcripts, and a current curriculum vitae.
-Applicants are strongly encouraged to use the online reference feature in the Graduate School application system.
+The application process includes the completion and submission of the online Graduate School application, payment of the application fee, submission of a personal statement for graduate study, receipt of English proficiency test scores (if applicable), receipt of three letters of recommendation, unofficial transcripts, and a current curriculum vitae.

-Completed applications for fall entry are reviewed by a panel of faculty.
+Completed applications for entry are reviewed by a panel of faculty.
 Applicants who pass this first step will be invited to a campus visit to interview with faculty and learn more about the program.
-Applications for spring or summer term are rare but possible, but only with the approval of the admissions committee -- please contact the program coordinator in advance of submitting an off-cycle application.

 Graduate School Resources